julkue/news-feed-for-github/.github/CONTRIBUTING.md

 ###2.1 General

-Contributions are very very much appreciated.
+Contributions are very much appreciated.
 To get started, clone this repository and run `$ npm install` as well as `$ bower install`.

 To test your changes, run `$ grunt dist`.
-This will generate a package to `.dist/` which you can install directly with dragging it into your browser.
+This will generate a `.xpi` package for Firefox and a `.zip` for Chrome to `.dist/`.
+You can pass `--chrome=true` or `--firefox=true` to just generate one of them.

 ###2.2 Pull Requests